dlsu-ismart2020/Task-Driven-Saliency/README.md

 ### Fixation Data Post-Processing
 The Fixation Data Post-Processing folder contains two files: fixation.m and SplitFixationData.py.
 Please refer to the user or technical manuals on how to use these.

+### TaskNet Saliency Model
+TaskNet Model is a task-driven saliency model that aims to predict road traffic incidents.
+This model outputs a saliency map that simulates the eye fixation of a human and represents the visual saliency on road traffic scenarios.